 Before her work in retirement planning management, Cathy worked as an administrative assistant with an emphasis in accounting.
 She also rose through the banking industry from service representative, to supervisor, to loan officer.

 In her free time, Cathy volunteers through her church as a high school youth group leader and in its music ministry.
 As a certified group fitness instructor, Cathy’s energy is expressed by teaching Zumba and Tabata classes.
 She also enjoys running.

-Cathy lives in Onalaska with her husband Danny and “the kids”, a beagle and beagle-mix named Ted & Tony.
+Cathy lives in Onalaska with her husband Danny and “their kid”, a beagle/Jack Russell mix named Tony.